saArbabi/DriverActionEstimators/src/models/evaluation/read_me.txt

 eval_obj allows you to start monte carlo simulations from any episode.
 Simply put in the config file the number of episodes you want, and then run the eval_run.py script.
 New MC logs are continually stored in each model's folder.

+The config file name subscript matches val_run_name.